Mrs. Sandy Jones

 20% Journals, Daily Grades, and Quizzes

-*Over the course of the poetry unit, the class will focus on improving skills in prosody by practicing oral reading, re-reading, explicit intonation, punctuation emphasis, and phrase cueing.
+*Over the course of the short story unit, the class will focus on improving skills in reading comprehension and applying the plot format to selected readings.

 Monday, February 17- Class will define vocabulary 5 and begin reading the "The Bass, the River and Shelia Mant."

 Tuesday, February 18- Class will finish reading Monday's story